Changes to NHS organisations in the East of England

 The new structure and leadership

-From this year, the six ICBs in the East of England will begin working in three groups or clusters, with formal mergers planned for April 2026:
+The six ICBs in the East of England have already begun working in the following three groups or clusters, with formal mergers planned for April 2026:

-- Mid and South Essex ICB will work more closely with the geographical areas of north east Essex and west Essex, chaired by Rt.
-Hon.
-Paul Burstow, currently chair of Hertfordshire and West Essex ICB.
+- Mid and South Essex ICB is working with the geographical areas of north east Essex and west Essex, chaired by Michael Thorne CBE.

-- Bedfordshire, Luton and Milton Keynes ICB, Cambridgeshire and Peterborough ICB, and Hertfordshire will cluster together, chaired by Robin Porter, currently chair of Bedfordshire, Luton and Milton Keynes ICB.
+- Bedfordshire, Luton and Milton Keynes ICB, Cambridgeshire and Peterborough ICB, and Hertfordshire have clustered together, chaired by Robin Porter, currently chair of Bedfordshire, Luton and Milton Keynes ICB, Herts and West Essex ICB, and Cambridgeshire and Peterborough ICB.

-- Norfolk and Waveney ICB will cluster with Suffolk, chaired by Will Pope, currently chair of Suffolk and North East Essex ICB and interim chair of Norfolk and Waveney ICB.
+- Norfolk and Waveney ICB has clustered with Suffolk, chaired by Will Pope, currently chair of Suffolk and North East Essex ICB and chair of Norfolk and Waveney ICB.

 Bedfordshire, Luton and Milton Keynes ICS